 Because occupations involving physical labor dominate the local economy, Boise City is generally considered to be a blue-collar town.
 35.02% of the Boise City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Boise City is a city of sales and office workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Boise City who work in sales jobs (22.02%), management occupations (13.72%), and food service (6.32%).

-The citizens of Boise City are slightly less educated than the national average of 21.84% for the average city or town: 15.13% of adults in Boise City have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Boise City rank slightly lower than the national average.
+15.13% of adults 25 and older in Boise City have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Boise City in 2022 was $23,567, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
 This equates to an annual income of $94,268 for a family of four.
 However, Boise City contains both very wealthy and poor people as well.